JonAbrams/SpaceAce/README.md

 ### Arrays

-Arrays in a space are proper JS arrays, but are treat by SpaceAce as spaces.
-You cannot update them like you can normal spaces based on objects.
-Unlike vanilla arrays, you can call `toJSON()` on arrays taken from spaces to get a version of the array containing only plain object literals.
+Arrays in a space are proper JS arrays, but are frozen.
+You cannot update them like you can normal spaces.
+These arrays do have some similarities to spaces though.
+You can call `toJSON()` on arrays taken from spaces to get a version of the array containing only plain object literals.
 If you call `isSpace(…)` on an array taken from a space, it will return true.

-To update an array in a space, modify its parent:
+To update an array in a space, modify its parent by assigning a fresh new array:

 ```jsx
 const changeTodos = ({ merge, space }, itemToRemove) => {